List of The Howard Stern Show staff: Michael Morales

 Michael "High Pitch Mike" Morales was Howard 100 News producer, reporter, and on-air regular.
 He publicly came out as gay on the show.
 Mike has an unusual, squeaky voice, leading to his nickname.

 TV staff

 Ralph Cirella

 Ralph Cirella was paid by Howard TV to be Howard Stern's personal stylist, a job he previously held for Stern's E! show.
-Cirella was first hired to construct a "talking penis", for a broadcast at the Felt Forum on New Year's Eve 1986.
-He has been a listener since Stern's time at WNBC from 1982 to 1985.
+Cirella was first hired to construct a "talking penis" for a broadcast at the Felt Forum on New Year's Eve, 1986.
+He had been a listener since Stern's time at WNBC from 1982 to 1985.
 Cirella did not make on-screen appearances until 1990, when he worked on costumes, special effects and make up on The Howard Stern Show on WWOR-TV.
 In his book, Miss America, Howard Stern calls Ralph the most universally hated member of his staff.
-Throughout 2006, Cirella briefly co-hosted the now defunct The Friday Show with Gary Dell'Abate and Jon Hein, on Howard 100 and Howard 101.
-He was also the host of "Geek Time" which aired on Howard 101.
+Throughout 2006, Cirella briefly co-hosted the now-defunct The Friday Show with Gary Dell'Abate and Jon Hein on Howard 100 and Howard 101.
+He was also the host of "Geek Time", which aired on Howard 101.

+Cirella died on December 5, 2023, at age 58.